Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

 One thing I was thinking when learning Redux Saga was "shouldn't I call a requested action before doing a call in the worker saga?", well its alredy done by the watcher saga!
 So once the requested action is dispatched the worker can start working.

+So why do we need the action creator fetchingGames?
+Its used in our component to make the request to the watcher saga to start the fetching.

 ## Installing dependencies

 For an alredy created project: